Clauvis Etienne

-Clauvis Etienne (born 1 January 2003) is a Senegalese professional footballer who plays as a defensive midfielder.
+Clauvis Etienne (born 1 January 2003) is a Senegalese professional footballer who plays as a defensive midfielder for Austrian club Austria Wien.

 Career

 Born in Dakar, Senegal, Clauvis Etienne is part of former football player Oscar Bernardi's project, which aims to bring talents from African countries to Brazil.
 Etienne arrived at São Paulo in 2023, where he played in the under-20 category.
-In February 2024, he was traded to Pouso Alegre FC.
-Without space, he went to Uberaba SC in the Campeonato Mineiro Second Division, becoming one of the team's highlights.
+In February 2024, he was traded to Pouso Alegre.
+Without space, he went to Uberaba in the Campeonato Mineiro Second Division, becoming one of the team's highlights.

-On September 2025, Etienne was announced by FK Austria Wien, and in sequence was loaned to the Austrian 2.
+In September 2025, Etienne was announced by Austria Wien, and in sequence was loaned to the Austrian 2.
 Liga team SV Stripfing.